Key Takeaways

 Medical expenses typically form the foundation of any car accident case.
 This includes every dollar you've already spent on treatment — emergency room visits, surgical procedures, diagnostic imaging, prescriptions, physical therapy, chiropractic care, and medical equipment like braces or mobility aids.
 But it also includes the cost of treatment you haven't received yet.
 If your orthopedic surgeon says you'll need a future knee replacement or years of pain management injections, those anticipated costs are part of your damages.
 The challenge is proving what future treatment will actually be necessary, which is why your doctor's prognosis is often the most important piece of evidence in the case.

 Lost wages compensate you for income you've already missed because of your injuries.
-If you burned through paid time off, used FMLA leave, or simply went without a paycheck while recovering, those losses are recoverable.
+If you burned through paid time off, used Family and Medical Leave Act leave, or simply went without a paycheck while recovering, those losses are recoverable.
 But the more significant category for serious injuries is loss of earning capacity — the difference between what you would have earned over your career and what you can now earn with your limitations.
-A construction worker who can no longer do physical labor, a surgeon with nerve damage in their hands, a truck driver who can't sit for long periods — these scenarios can produce economic damage figures in the hundreds of thousands or more.
+A construction worker who can no longer do physical labor, a surgeon with nerve damage in their hands, a truck driver who can't sit for long periods — these scenarios can produce substantial economic damage claims when the proof supports them.

 Property damage covers the cost to repair or replace your vehicle, and out-of-pocket expenses capture everything else — transportation to medical appointments, home modifications for new disabilities, hiring help for household tasks you can no longer perform.
 These smaller items add up, and documenting them carefully from day one makes a meaningful difference.